Avanade/Beef/samples/My.Hr/docs/Employee-DB.md

 ## Create Employee table

-First step is to be the migration script itself, following a similar naming convention to ensure it is executed (applied) in the correct order.
-This will create the migration script using a pre-defined template to aid development.
+First step is to create the `Employee` table migration script itself, following a similar naming convention to ensure it is executed (applied) in the correct order.
+This will create the migration script using a pre-defined nameing convention and templated T-SQL to aid development.

 ```
 dotnet run scriptnew -create Hr.Employee
 ```

-For the purposes of this step, open the newly created migration script and replace its contents with.
-Notes have been added to give context/purpose where applicable:
+For the purposes of this step, open the newly created migration script and replace its contents with the following.
+Additional notes have been added to give context/purpose where applicable.

 ``` SQL
 -- Migration Script